wmo-im/wcmp2-codelists/scripts/README.md

 ## Overview

-The scripts in this directory are used to manage the WCMP2 codelists publication to the WMO Codes Registry.
+The scripts in this directory are used to manage the WCMP2 (WMO Core Metadata Profile 2.0) codelists publication to the WMO Codes Registry.

 ## The WMO Codes Registry